skothr/graphene/README.md

 **(Note: in development)**

 Interactive simulation of a subset of Maxwell's equations in 3D.
-Part of an academic project involving current generated in graphene via the motion of an electrolytic solution.
+Part of an academic project involving current generated in graphene via the motion of ions in an electrolytic solution.

 The field equations are solved over an Eulerian grid given initial conditions and user input, and results are rendered with a ray marching algorithm (uses CUDA).